Decompression sickness: Diagnosis

 Diagnosis of decompression sickness relies almost entirely on clinical presentation, as there are no laboratory tests that can incontrovertibly confirm or reject the diagnosis.
 Various blood tests have been proposed, but they are not specific for decompression sickness, they are of uncertain utility and are not in general use.

-Decompression sickness should be suspected if any of the symptoms associated with the condition occurs following a drop in pressure, in particular, within 24 hours of diving.
+Decompression sickness should be suspected if any of the symptoms associated with the condition occur following a drop in pressure, in particular, within 24 hours of diving.
 In 1995, 95% of all cases reported to Divers Alert Network had shown symptoms within 24 hours.
 This window can be extended to 36 hours for ascent to altitude and 48 hours for prolonged exposure to altitude following diving.
 An alternative diagnosis should be suspected if severe symptoms begin more than six hours following decompression without an altitude exposure or if any symptom occurs more than 24 hours after surfacing.
 The diagnosis is confirmed if the symptoms are relieved by recompression.
-Although MRI or CT can frequently identify bubbles in DCS, they are not as good at determining the diagnosis as a proper history of the event and description of the symptoms.
+Although magnetic resonance imaging (MRI) or computed tomography (CT) can frequently identify bubbles in DCS, they are not as good at determining the diagnosis as a proper history of the event and description of the symptoms.

 Test of pressure

 There is no gold standard for diagnosis, and DCI experts are rare.
 Most of the chambers open to treatment of recreational divers and reporting to Diver's Alert Network see fewer than 10 cases per year, making it difficult for the attending doctors to develop experience in diagnosis.
-A method used by commercial diving supervisors when considering whether to recompress as first aid when they have a chamber on site, is known as the test of pressure.
+A method used by commercial diving supervisors when considering whether to recompress as first aid when they have a chamber on site is known as the test of pressure.
 The diver is checked for contraindications to recompression, and if none are present, recompressed.
 If the symptoms resolve or reduce during recompression, it is considered likely that a treatment schedule will be effective.
 The test is not entirely reliable, and both false positives and false negatives are possible, however in the commercial diving environment it is often considered worth treating when there is doubt, and very early recompression has a history of very high success rates and reduced number of treatments needed for complete resolution and minimal sequelae.